jsyk/x65/README.md

 General Project Features:
 -------------------------

 * The CPU is W65C02 (8-bit) or the W65C816 (16-bit).
-The motherboard PCB supports both assembly options (note: W65C816 has not been tested so far, but is planned).
+The motherboard PCB supports both assembly options.
 * Backward software compatibility with the [Commander X16](https://www.commanderx16.com/) computer.
   Can run unmodified CX16 ROM for testing purposes.
 * Designed with components (chips) that are in production and available from normal electronics parts distributors